Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Fun Facts

 Westminster Register Office has been the scene of many iconic weddings.
-Most famously that of Paul and Linda McCartney in 1969.
+Most famously, that of Paul and Linda McCartney in 1969.
 Other rock 'n' roll weddings have included fellow Beatle Ringo Starr, Pretender Chrissie Hynde and Liam Gallagher.
 Both he and McCartney married here twice.
 Even Cilla Black married her manager Bobby there in 1969.

-Some wedding photographs are just more serious but never more heartfelt than when these newlyweds kissed on Old Marylebone Town Hall's iconic steps.
+Some wedding photographs are more serious but never more heartfelt than when these newlyweds kissed on Old Marylebone Town Hall's iconic steps.

 ...and finally... 'nuff said!